veruskarivera/dig4639-mobile-dev/README.md

 # Mobile Development
 This repository contains work completed during Spring 2020 in Dr. Murray's DIG4639: Mobile Development class.

+this is a change in my local repository

 ## Structure
 The *ice* folder contains in-class exercises.